jyronbones/NeoBot/readme.md

 <ul>
 <li>%command: Command to receive a response privately.
 <li>catfact: Get a random cat fact.
+<li>wordcloud: Generate a word cloud from server chat data.
 <li>commands: Display a list of available commands.
 <li>define: Get a definition from Urban Dictionary
 <li>joke: Get a random joke.